Skip to content

 Concrete Storm Shelters in Oklahoma

-Concrete storm shelters deliver mass, fire resistance, and proven tornado protection.
-We connect Oklahoma homeowners with licensed installers who set precast reinforced units or build poured shelters above or below grade.
+A concrete storm cellar is the most solid protection most Oklahoma homes can get: mass, fire resistance, and proven tornado performance.
+We connect Oklahoma homeowners with licensed installers who set precast reinforced units or pour shelters in place, above or below grade.

 Reinforced Concrete FEMA P-320 / ICC-500 rated options